Fun covered wagon activities for tweens.

 Build a Covered Wagon Model

 Using supplies you can easily find around your house, build your own covered wagon.
 Use your wagon to create your own stories and adventures and then photograph or record the stories you create.
-It’s one of the many pioneer crafts teens will enjoy creating.
+It’s one of the many pioneer crafts for teens.

 Draw a Life-Sized Wagon